-As of July 1, 2020, the System had total funds of \$10.10 billion when measured on a market value basis.
-This was an increase of \$140 million from the July 1, 2019 figure of \$9.96 billion.
+As of July 1, 2021, the System had total funds of \$12.53 billion when measured on a market value basis.
+This was an increase of \$2.43 billion from the July 1, 2020 figure of \$10.10 billion.
 The market value of assets is not used directly in the calculation of the actuarial contribution rate.
 An asset valuation method, which smooths the effect of market fluctuations, is used to determine the value of assets used in the valuation, called the "actuarial value of assets."
 Differences between the actual return on the market value of assets and the assumed return on the actuarial value of assets are phased in over a five-year period.
 The resulting value must be no less than 80% of the market value and no more than 120% of market value, referred to as "the corridor."
-See Table 3 for the detailed development of the actuarial value of assets as of July 1, 2020.
+See Table 3 for the detailed development of the actuarial value of assets as of July 1, 2021.

-The actuarial value of assets as of July 1, 2020 was \$10.21 billion.
-The annualized dollar-weighted rate of return for fiscal year 2020, measured on the actuarial value of assets, was approximately 6.2%, which resulted in an actuarial loss of \$75.5 million.
-Measured on the market value of assets, the return on assets as reported by the System was 4.5%.
+The actuarial value of assets as of July 1, 2021 was \$10.99 billion.
+The annualized dollar-weighted rate of return for fiscal year 2021, measured on the actuarial value of assets, was approximately 11.1%, which resulted in an actuarial gain of \$462.2 million.
+Measured on the market value of assets, the return on assets, net of investment manager fees, as reported by the System was 27.8%.